cliu23/project_unicorn/checklist.md

 *Git Pull this checklist and on your own branch add what you have completed, then git push origin <branch name> after adding and committing, go into git hub and commmunicate merge request.*

 ___
+<h5>Weekend of May 2nd-3rd</h5>

+**Alex**: Research Twitter API- answer how many get requests will it take to generate feed & the hash tag bar, will we be over our limit?

+**Ladan**: Git checklist, sync pivotal and github, edit readme, get Oauth/heroku info ready to execute on Monday

+**Sean**: get started with logo sketches.
+Add user stories to pivotal related to our new expanded database models.

+**Calvin**: Push the edited app from friday to repo, put your research about YouTube API in a cheatsheet on Evernote for us to read

+**Everyone**: Research APIs, we must be pros in regards to this!!!

+***

 <h5>May 1st</h5>

 **Everyone**: Develop our backend.
 EVERYONE MUST DO A GIT PULL TODAY!!!!
 Plan for the weekend.
 Review YouTube API again, as a group.
 Organize Stack.